Hilda Ogden: In popular culture

-An image of Hilda Ogden in her signature hair rollers and head scarf has been used in artist David Knopov's series of silk prints.
+An image of Hilda Ogden in her signature hair rollers and head scarf has been used in artist David Knopov's series of silkscreen prints.
 The artist said Lenny Henry, Bill Nighy and Elvis Costello are among the famous names who have bought 'a Hilda'.

 Hilda Ogden was cited as one of the characters to influence New York's elite fashion scene in 2004.
 The straight-laced tweed and hair rollers "granny chic" style of Sixties Britain, much of the look was derived from early episodes of Coronation Street.
 Fashion stylist Katie Grand said: "There's something very interesting about working class Britain in the early Sixties.
 Coronation Street was black-and-white and so grimy.
 They just looked so cool.
 Hilda Ogden has her hair in curlers but is also in a fabulous tweed jacket and a really nice blouse."

 The video for one of the rock band Queen's music videos, "I Want to Break Free", was based on characters from Coronation Street.
 Lead singer Freddie Mercury was said not to be a fan of any soap opera; however, when he was at home he would watch Coronation Street.
 So, in the song's video, the members of the band dressed in drag as some of the soap's most famous female characters.
 Mercury's style was based loosely on the character Bet Lynch (Julie Goodyear), while Brian May's style was modeled loosely on Hilda Ogden.
 The song peaked at number 3 in the UK singles chart, and remained in the chart for fifteen consecutive weeks from its release in April 1984.

 In the 1980s, Boy George criticised the most controversial video of "Relax" by Frankie Goes to Hollywood by saying it represented a "Hilda Ogden view of homosexuality."

 In 2017, a longstanding character in BBC Radio 4's The Archers, Peggy Woolley inherits a cat named 'Hilda Ogden', after her hairdresser Fabrice breaks up with his partner and moves to a no-pets apartment.
 Since her arrival in Ambridge though she proved fierce, and drew blood more than once.